 Obviously, we love this new trend and we would love to help you get to know your Yucca from your Calathea!

-This is the great, green goddess of houseplants (see plant in the blue pot above).
-Easy to to care for and will thrive if you treat her well.
+This is the great, green goddess of houseplants (see plant in the blue pot in the picture above), easy to to care for and will thrive if you treat her well.
 We have watched ours in the office literally grow before our very eyes!
 She loves bright but indirect sunlight.
 She has lots of pointy long leaves and a sturdy trunk and we think she looks great as a statement piece at home.

 Some top tip from our growers; don’t forget to re-pot her if she is starting to outgrow her pot and don’t over-water her!